Why choose ARMS Accreditation?

 To become accredited, candidates must:

 - Attend five module workshops.
-Three of the modules must be compulsory and two modules being electives of the candidates choice
+Three of the completed modules must be compulsory and the remaining two elective modules are of the participant's personal preference.

 - Complete the multiple choice assessment for each of the five modules.
 Candidates must achieve a minimum score of 75% to pass this assessment

 - Complete a Case Study.
-This is a critical review highlighting issues or relevance to research management professionals.
+This is a critical review highlighting issues of relevance to research management professionals.
+Case studies are offered bi-annually (typically May and October).

 At the successful completion of all stages you will receive the post nominal ARMS Accredited Research Manager (Foundation) or ARM(F)